entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The central sensory lines of *Xitun Actinolepid*, *Dicksonosteus arcticus*, *Szelepis yunnanensis* don't extend out of the postorbital plate.

 187. The profundus sensory canal: absent(0); present(1).
-> The profundus sensory canal extend from preorbital to the postorbital plates.
+> The profundus sensory canal extends from preorbital to the postorbital plates.
 This character is present in *Bryantolepis*.